GitMiku/omegle-to-irc/README.md

 I made it to get acquainted with Twisted.

 ### Install
-First you need to install twisted
+First you need to install twisted and python
-`sudo apt-get install python-twisted`
+`sudo apt-get install python python-twisted`

 Then run with
 `python bridge.py`